Agentic Retrieval-Augmented Generation: A Survey on Agentic RAG

 What level is Agentic Retrieval-Augmented Generation: A Survey on Agentic RAG for?

 Agentic Retrieval-Augmented Generation: A Survey on Agentic RAG is aimed at a advanced audience.
-Recommended background: Working knowledge of RAG and retrieval pipelines, Familiarity with LLM agents.
+Recommended background: Working understanding of embeddings, vector retrieval and standard RAG, Comfort reading a densely cited academic survey.

 How long does Agentic Retrieval-Augmented Generation: A Survey on Agentic RAG take?

-Expect roughly ~1-2 hour read (survey).
+Expect roughly ~1.5-2 hours to read; survey with roughly 23 figures and 100+ references.
 Most learners work through it at their own pace.

 What will I learn from Agentic Retrieval-Augmented Generation: A Survey on Agentic RAG?